British Vehicle Rental and Leasing Association

-Members

-As of 1 January 2024, the BVRLA has 1040 members.

-Legal and Policy work

-The BVRLA is committed to working with public sector agencies, industry associations and key business influencers on key road transport, taxation and finance-related issues.

-Consumer advice

-The association regulates the industry through a regular series of quality assurance inspections and mandatory codes of conducts.
-It also offers a free conciliation service to help resolve disputes they may have been experienced with member companies.

 The Vehicle Leasing and Rental Market in the United Kingdom

 Vehicle leasing provides access to a vehicle that would otherwise be unavailable through direct purchase.
 Leasing can be advantageous if you plan to change the vehicle at the end of the initial contract rather than becoming the owner.
 Vehicle leasing is available to both legal entities and individuals in the United Kingdom.
-Members of the BVRLA offer corporate users and consumers services for short-term driverless rental, leasing, and fleet management.
+Members of the BVRLA offer corporate users and consumers services for short-term driver-less rental, leasing, and fleet management.
 The biggest difference between personal and business leasing is that business leasing is subject to VAT reimbursement, so you can claim back 100% of the VAT if the vehicle is used exclusively for business purposes, or 50% if the car is used for both business and personal purposes.
 Additionally, leasing a fully electric vehicle (EV) or a highly efficient hybrid vehicle for work can provide tax savings due to zero emission rates.
 In the 2022/23 tax year in the UK, the tax on company cars for zero-emission vehicles was only 2%.

 Historically, enterprises and fleet owners have dominated the leasing market in the UK.
 However, in recent years the market has changed, and now personal contracts hold the largest market share.
 This has been largely influenced by the increase in the tax on company cars for drivers (BIK) and taxable benefits for businesses affected by vehicle emissions.
 For company car users who opt out of leasing, a personal leasing contract allows them to have a fixed monthly payment subsidized by their employer and also provides more flexible vehicle choices than rigid company car policies.
 This should not be confused with salary sacrifice, where employers offer employees car leasing using their pre-tax income.